CrowdHailer/eyg/eyg_rust/README.md

 e.g. Timeout.

 Also Sys/GenCall/Monitor (I think all these can be built on top of the base level)

+#### More effecient linear Runtime

+When applying a message to a worker.

+a) group at sender by address so all messages sent in one action to one actor, will be processed together.
+Nice for grouping log lines for examples.
+(Though that grouping might happen anyway)

+b) Group by Runtime
+Take the leading message find all with the same address and deliver at once, efficient if processes can be stashed or sleep.
+Might be a way to have essentally unlimited Process and not Crush memory, although still clearing up things like server processes might be nice

+### Have some property of Address that says if it can be recreated

+Some actors should die when no other actor has a reference to them, however some more persistent actors might be addressible over the network.

+It's possible that modelling everything as the first type and that a worker can process things for an entity at a different abstraction level.
+This Would probably be the simplest to implement

 ### Mailboxes cannot change message type